SystemFw/blog/content/posts/data-oriented.md

-But not just that, it's also _more_ performant than the most optimised version we had previously: both versions read the log size on each chunk, but the previous version would also have to read and potentially write the `Log` object itself on each call, that's just gone here.
+But not just that, it's also _more_ performant than the most optimised version we had previously: both versions read the log size on each chunk, but the previous version would also have to read and potentially write the `Log` object itself on the first chunk of each call, that's just gone here.
 And note how much easier it is to reason about the access patterns to storage in the first place, previously we'd have to look at `publishKey`, `Log.append` and `Counter.getAndIncrement`, whereas